Schedule of Events

 Cathryn Flores, Ricardo/Richard II: Film Scoring Bilingual Shakespeare

-Wai Fong Cheang and Su-Jen Lai, ‘Horses, the Wooden O and Film: Shakespeare’s Animals in 1 Henry IV’
+Wai Fong Cheang with Su-Jen Lai, Feng-Yi Chen and Yuyen Chang, ‘Horses, the Wooden O and Film: Shakespeare’s Animals in 1 Henry IV’

 Queering (Re)visions